mjberli/airtable-backup-script/README.md

 # Airtable Backup Script

-This project is a Node.js tool designed to create a comprehensiv backup of an Airtable base.
+This project is a Node.js tool designed to create a comprehensive backup of an Airtable base.
 It backs up table structures (JSON), data (JSON), and file attachments, ensuring you have a complete snapshot of your Airtable base.

 Due to Airtable API restrictions, automation scripts are not backed up.